 If you come from a large family like I do, then you probably appreciate quick and easy breakfasts. especially during the holidays.
 Muffins are our go-to breakfast food, and I’m always looking for a new muffin recipe to spice things up a little.
 Luckily, these chocolate gingerbread muffins add just the right amount of spice!

 Once you’re prepped the ingredients the recipe comes together quickly.
-Another special thing about this recipe is that it calls for another classic holiday ingredient — eggnog.
+One special thing about this recipe is that it calls for another classic holiday ingredient — eggnog.
 (Also check out my recipe for gingerbread chocolate chip cupcakes with eggnog buttercream.)

 Bake the muffins for no more than 18 minutes.
 Mine were done at 17 minutes, but set your initial timer for 15 minutes or less.
 Any time I use a new recipe I always set my timer for less time than the recipe calls for because all ovens heat differently.
 You can always add baking time but you can’t take it away!